 Republic Act No. 7653 or the New Central Bank Act of 1993 (the "New Central Bank Act"), as amended by Republic Act No. 11211, and Republic Act No. 8791 or the General Banking Law of 2000 vest the Monetary Board of the BSP with the power to supervise the operations of banks such as universal banks, commercial banks, thrift banks (composed of savings and mortgage banks, stock savings and loan associations, and private development banks), rural banks, co-operative banks as well as branches and agencies of foreign banks in the Philippines.
 The BSP also exercises regulatory and examination powers over the quasi-banking operations of non-bank financial institutions and as may be determined by the Monetary Board, it shall likewise exercise regulatory and examination powers over money service businesses, credit granting businesses, and payment system operators.
 Entities performing quasi-banking functions, trust companies, building and loan associations, non-stock savings and loan associations and other non-deposit accepting entities, while not considered banking institutions, are also subject to regulation by the Monetary Board of the BSP.
-Based on R.A 11211, money service business, credit granting businesses, and payment system operators are now also under the supervision of the BSP.
+Based on R.A 11211, money service businesses, credit granting businesses, credit granting businesses, credit granting businesses, of the BSP.

 The supervisory power of the BSP under the New Central Bank Act, as amended, extends to the subsidiaries and affiliates of banks and QBs engaged in allied activities.
 A subsidiary is defined as a corporation with more than 50% of its voting stock owned by a bank or QB.
 An affiliate is defined as a corporation whose voting stock, to the extent of 50% or less is owned by a bank or QB or which is related or linked (directly or indirectly) to such institution or intermediary through common stockholders or such other factors as determined by the Monetary Board.
-In this regard, an affiliate is defined under the MORB as an entity linked directly or indirectly to a bank by means of: (a) ownership, control (as defined under the relevant portion of the Manual), or power to vote, of at least twenty percent (20%) of the outstanding voting stock of the entity, or vice-versa; (b) interlocking directorship or officership, where the concerned director or officer owns, controls, or has the power to vote of at least twenty percent (20%) of the outstanding voting stock of the entity; (c) common stockholders owning at least ten percent (10%) of the outstanding voting stock of the bank and at least twenty percent (20%) of the outstanding voting stock of the entity; (d) management contract or any arrangement granting power to the bank to direct or cause the direction of management and policies of the entity; and (e) permanent proxy or voting trusts in favor of the bank constituting at least twenty percent (20%) of the outstanding voting stock of the entity, or vice-versa.
+In this regard, an affiliate is defined under the MORB as an entity linked directly or indirectly to a bank by means of: (a) ownership, control (as defined under the relevant portion of the Manual), or power to vote, of at least twenty percent (20%) of the outstanding voting stock of the entity; or vice-versa; (b) interlocking directorship or officership, where the concerned director or officer owns, controls, or has the power to vote of at least twenty percent (20%) of the outstanding voting stock of the entity; (c) common stockholders owning at least ten percent (10%) of the outstanding voting stock of the entity; and (e) permanent proxy or voting trusts in favor of the bank constituting at least twenty percent (20%) of the outstanding voting stock of the entity; and (e) permanent proxy or voting trusts in favor of the bank constituting at least twenty percent (20%) of the outstanding voting stock of the entity; or vice-versa.